Pros and Cons of Spray Polyurethane Foam (SPF) Roofing Systems

 The polyurethane foam keeps heat out in the summer and in during the winter, lowering energy costs for facility owners.
 The silicone top coating resists UV light, protecting the foam and reduces heat absorption (emissivity).

-Once an SPF roof is installed, it requires minimal upkeep.
+Once an SPF roof is installed, it requires minimal preventative maintenance and repair.
 If properly maintained, your SPF roof can last over 50 years.

 SPF roofing systems should be inspected semi-annually, in the Spring and again in the Fall.
 Additional inspections are also suggested following any event that might have caused damage to the system.